-We updated our "Papers and Material in Other Languages" site.
+We updated our "Papers" site.
 Have a look at the following new articles:

 The value assigned by the end user to a loudspeaker, headphone or any other audio device determines his pur-chase decision and the success of the product in the market.
 The paper investigates the relationship between end-user value, performance characteristics, cost structure and the particular design.
 A model based on modified benefit-cost ratio is presented that describes the impact (sensitivity) of the performance characteristics on the end-user value.
 The performance sensitivity is a central and powerful term in audio engineering because it links physical, perceptual and economical quantities.
 This new concept is applied to all phases of the product life and addresses open questions how to define the optimum target performance, selecting design choices, increasing the yield rate in production and assuring reliability and quality in the final application.